MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ## Content download & offline mode

-### Will the learners be able to download course content on their devices for offline consumption?
+### Will learners be able to download course content on their devices for offline consumption?

 Learners can download content only on the mobile app.
 To download the content, learners would require an active internet connection.